leonliang10/ios-decal-proj4/README.md

 ## Purpose
 PlotMe is a graphing application that helps users plot graphs with precision.
 PlotMe utilizes the camera on iOS devices to allow users to trace their desire plots on paper.
-PlotMe can also be used to convert plots into functions through image processing.

 ## Features
+* Displays a variety of math functions for users to use
-* Displays a plot of user inputted functions on top of the camera display for users to trace on paper in real-time
+* Displays an overlay view of the selected function on the camera interface for users to trace on paper in real-time
-* Functions as a graphing calculator
-* Takes a picture of a plot, and the application will identify and convert it into functions

 ## Control Flow
-* Users are initially presented with a graphing calculate interface, where they can input any commonly used functions and it'll be plotted
+* Users are initially presented with an interface that contains the list of supported functions
-* Tapping the trace button will activate the camera with the plot displayed on the camera interface.
-This is where users can proceed to trace the plot on paper.
+* Tapping one of the functions will bring up the camera interface as well as an overlay of the function that the user chose
-* Tapping the camera button will activate the camera where users can take a picture of an existing plot on paper, and it will be converted to a function where it will be displayed on the graphing calculating interface.
+* Once the user is done tracing, tapping the done button will go back to the main menu of list of functions

 ## Implementation

-### Model
-* Functions.swift
-* Plots.swift

 ### View
-* PlotView
-* CameraView
-* CalculatorView
+* CustomOverlayView

 ### Controller
-* PlotViewController
-* CameraViewController
+* CustomOverlayViewController
-* CalculatorViewController
+* ViewController